-The threat of virus ransomware.
+The threat of virus ransomware

-Virus ransomware is a new and quickly growing threat to corporate security.
+Virus ransomware is a quickly growing threat to corporate security.
 In a ransomware attack, hackers breach an organization's network and hold it hostage by blocking access to systems, requiring organizations to pay ransom to regain access.

 As virus ransomware attacks frequently begin through email phishing scams and similar threats, finding ways to stop these threats and block malicious URLs and weaponized attachments must be a high priority for IT departments.